-Father Alexander was graduated magna cum laude from Hellenic College in Brookline, Massachusetts in 1966.
-He received a Master of Theology degree, also magna cum laude, from the Holy Cross School of Theology there 11 1969.
-He also received a Certificate in Ecumenical Theology from the University of Geneva in 1970.
-He was ordained a deacon and a priest in September 901970; respectively by Archbishop Eugenios of Crete and Archbishop lakovos of America and was elevated by Archbishop lakovos to Protopresbyter in February of 1984.
-His All-Holiness Bartholomew I, Archbishop of Constantinople and Ecumenical Patriarch, named Father Alexander Protopresbyter 91 160 Ecumenical Patriarchate in 1994, the highest honor a married clergyman can receive in the Orthodox Christian Church.
+He graduated magna cum laude from Hellenic College in Brookline, Massachusetts, in 1966.
+He received a Master of Theology degree, also magna cum laude, from the Holy Cross School of Theology there in 1969.
+He received a Certificate in Ecumenical Theology from the University of Geneva in 1970.
+He was ordained a deacon and a priest in September of 1970; respectively by Archbishop Eugenios of Crete and Archbishop Iakovos of America and was elevated by Archbishop Iakovos to Protopresbyter in February of 1984.
+Ecumenical Patriarch Bartholomew named Father Alexander Protopresbyter of the Ecumenical Patriarchate in 1994, the highest honor a married clergyman can receive in the Orthodox Christian Church.

 Father Alexander first served as an assistant priest at SS.
 Constantine and Helen in Chicago in 1970 where he was active in youth ministries.
 He was appointed Archdiocesan Director of Youth Ministry in 1974, moving to the Archdiocesan headquarters in New York.
 In 1978, he was appointed Archdiocesan Director of the Office of Church and Society where he served until 1980 when he assumed the directorship of the newly established Department of Communications.

 Father Alexander is married to Xanthi Karavellas Karloutsos.
 They have three children, happily married, and nine grandchildren, Alexander, Konstantine, Xanthi, Luca, Konstantina, Demetrios, Steven, Leo and Michael.

 Father Alexander Karloutsos, Protopresbyter

 Father Constantine Lazarakis